 Abdominal or pelvic scars from surgeries, episiotomies or traumas, such as sexual abuse can cause menstrual dysfunction, pelvic pain, painful intercourse, constipation, diarrhea or hemorrhoids.

-A misaligned coccyx from falls, pelvic torsion or childbirth can cause problems in the pelvic area as well as back pain, neck pain and headaches.
+A misaligned coccyx from falls, pelvic torsion or childbirth defect can cause problems in the pelvic area as well as back pain, neck pain, and headaches.

-Using gentle external and internal (vaginally and rectally) myofascial release techniques will alleviate or eliminate pain.
+Using gentle external and internal (vaginally and rectally) myofascial release techniques will ameliorate or rid the pain.

 Myofascial release can be helpful following breast cancer mastectomies, breast reductions and augmentation to eliminate pain and soften the scars.
-The scars can grow inside like a vine and can reach to the respiratory diaphragm and into the neck.
-This can cause respiratory problems and pull the person forward creating a posterior strain in the back and neck resulting in headaches as well as neck and back pain.
+The scars can grow inside like a vine and can reach the respiratory diaphragm and into the neck.
+This can cause respiratory problems and compel the person forward creating a posterior strain in the back and neck resulting in headaches as well as back and neck pain.

-Myofascial release is helpful as a preventative measure to keep your breasts healthy and restriction free.
+Myofascial Release Therapy is helpful as a preventative measure to keep your breasts healthy and restriction-free.